dynamicslab/pysensors/README.rst

 Installation
 -------------

+Dependencies
+^^^^^^^^^^^^
+The high-level dependencies for PySensors are Linux or macOS and Python 3.6-3.8. ``pip`` is also recommended as is makes managing PySensors' other dependencies much easier.
+You can install it by following the instructions `here <https://packaging.python.org/tutorials/installing-packages/#ensure-you-can-run-pip-from-the-command-line>`__.

 Installing with pip
 ^^^^^^^^^^^^^^^^^^^

-If you are using Linux or macOS you can install PySensors with pip:
+If you are using Linux or macOS you can install PySensors with pip from the command line/terminal:

 .. code-block:: bash